 Our lively international graduate community provides a stimulating intellectual environment for PhD work.
 The postgraduate community is fostered by regular conferences, a variety of reading groups and workshops as well as a guest speaker programme which attracts world-famous philosophers and up-and-coming researchers alike.

 Candidates should have completed (or be expecting to complete) a taught Masters degree that includes a research-training element, or a Masters degree by research, in philosophy (our Masters by Research is particularly suitable).
 They should normally be expecting to graduate from the Masters with a distinction (or with distinction in the dissertation element).
-Applicants are admitted for the MPhil in the first instance, and will be upgraded to candidature for the PhD providing they show sufficient promise by the end of their first year of research.
+Applicants are admitted on probationary PhD status in the first instance, and will be upgraded to candidature for the PhD providing they show sufficient promise by the end of their first 9 months of research.

 Besides prior qualifications, applicants will be assessed on the interest and suitability of their research proposal.

 We are housed in the Arts block at UEA, part of Sir Denys Lasdun's original design for this spectacular 320 acre campus.
 It is close to all the central University facilities and to the Sportspark.
 There is a brand new, well-equipped graduate centre, open to all graduate students in the Arts and Humanities Faculty, where dedicated desks and social facilities are available.
 The newly extended University Library has an excellent collection of philosophy books and journals built up over many years, and provides state of the art IT facilities as well as dedicated postgraduate study space.
 Postgraduate can take a relaxing break from work at the newly refurbished Scholars' Bar.

 Enquiries and how to apply